IBMDataScience/word2vec/README.md

 Note: there is no need to uncompress the file, just download the tweets.gz file to your lap top.

-#Step 3.
+#Step 4.
 Load the data into your object storage

-#Step 4.
-Create a project

 #Step 5.
-Get my notebook from here
+Get the notebook